-The attached Site Plan demonstrates that site access through Franzen Street NE connects to Medical Center Street NE, a private street that runs north-south along the east boundary of the Property.
+The attached Site Plan demonstrates that site access through Franzen Street NE, which in turn connects to Medical Center Street NE, a private street that runs north-south along the east boundary of the Property.
 Medical Center Drive and 23rd Street exceed the 600-ft. access spacing requirement between D Street NE and Center Street NE.
 However, due to steep topography along the east side of Medical Center Drive NE, Franzen Street could not be extended to NE 23rd Street through the Phase I development.
 Therefore, the applicant is requesting alternative street standards based on this physical condition.

-(2) Buildings or other existing development on adjacent lands, including previously subdivided but vacant lots or parcels, physically preclude streets meeting the spacing
+(2) Buildings or other existing development on adjacent lands, including previously subdivided but vacant lots or parcels, physically preclude streets meeting the spacing requirements, considering the potential for redevelopment